athrunsunny/YOLOv10-M3D/README.md

             ├── image_2
             └── label_2

-Write the path to "data_dir" and "label_dir" in lib/kitti.yaml.
+Write the path to "path" in ultralytics/cfg/datasets/KITTI_3D.yaml.